 First of all, it often seems to me that I wasn’t the only one that wanted to know.
 So it is not only my curiosity that is being satisfied.
 Apparently there are more people in a (zoom)room that didn’t know but never asked (why, oh why?!).

 Secondly, some seemingly basic questions open some really deep conversations.
 What looks simple at the first glance, often hides a much more complex mechanism beneath.
 The first question might peel these first, uninteresting layers, and reveal something that is much more worth discussing.
 And we all learn a lot.

 Last but not least, this first basic/silly question is like a signal to break the silence.
 Suddenly others are encouraged to ask their questions as well.
 If I can ask a question (and by doing so, often reveal my lack of understanding of some basic stuff), then apparently they can safely do the same.
 And in place of a one-way presentation we have a discussion.
 Which is good.

-P.S.
-You wonder what kind of questions I ask?
+We already know, there is a certain power of questions.
+In case you wondered what kind of questions I ask?
 Here we go:

 - “Do I get it right, that the user will use this feature to do X?”

 - “What is the business purpose of this feature?”

 - “How will we know the business impact of this feature?”